HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 ## Securing Your Choo App with Auth0

 User authentication is at the same time a common and quite the hard problem to solve.
 A vast number of applications out there requires some sort of user authentication.
 With the most common use case being us wanting to save our users data so that only they can edit it.
-Luckily a common problem means that you can extract that problem from your over all application and simply pull it in as a service.
+Luckily a common problem means that you can extract that problem from your overall application and simply pull it in as a service.

 Once such service is Auth0.
 It is one of the longest standing and easiest to use authentication service that comes with a bunch of features and starts you off for free for your first users.
-Using Auth0 you can get started with your App and once it catches on Auth0 will scale with you to thousands of users and advanced features like [OAuth](https://auth0.com/docs/protocols/oauth2) secured APIs for third parties to intergrate with your application.
+Using Auth0 you can get started with your App and once it catches on Auth0 will scale with you to thousands of users and advanced features like [OAuth](https://auth0.com/docs/protocols/oauth2) secured APIs for third parties to integrate with your application.

 ### Creating an Auth0 Application